ww7393299-oss/bellano-sneaker/README.md

 ## 📝 License

 This project is proprietary.
-All rights reserved to BELLANO.
+All rights reserved to Naresh yadav.

 ---